Analytical Formulation and Field-Theoretic Simulation of Sequence-Specific Phase Separation of Proteinlike Heteropolymers with Short- and Long-Spatial-Range Interactions

-{\bf Field-Theoretic Simulations of Phase Behaviors of Model Hydrophobic-Polar Sequences with the Same Composition but Different Sequence Patterns.} As a test of the FTS approach introduced above for modeling sequence-dependent LLPS effects of spatially short-range interaction, we apply the formulation to three model hydrophobic-polar sequences with the same $3/2$ hydrophobic/polar composition but different sequence arrangements of the hydrophobic and polar residues.
-We adopt three 20mer ($N=20$) sequences with $f_{\rm T}=0.6$ from Statt et al.\cite{Statt2020} (hydrophobic composition is denoted as $f_{\rm T}$ in this reference), namely their ``[HT]$_2$TH[T$_2$H]$_4$TH'', ``T$_3$H$_3$T$_3$H$_2$T$_3$H$_3$T$_3$'', and ``T$_{12}$H$_8$'' sequences listed in ref.~\citen{Statt2020} as, respectively, the last sequence in Fig.~S6, the sequence in Fig.~5, and the ``micelles'' sequence in Fig.~6.
+{\bf Field-Theoretic Simulations of Phase Behaviors of Model Hydrophobic-Polar Sequences with the Same Composition but Different Sequence Patterns.} As a first test of the FTS approach introduced above for modeling sequence-dependent LLPS effects of spatially short-range interaction, we apply the formulation to three model hydrophobic-polar sequences with the same $3/2$ hydrophobic/polar composition but different sequence patterns of the hydrophobic and polar residues.
+We adopt three 20mer ($N=20$) sequences with $f_{\rm T}=0.6$ from Statt et al.\cite{Statt2020} (hydrophobic composition is denoted as $f_{\rm T}$ in this reference), namely their ``[HT]$_2$TH[T$_2$H]$_4$TH'', ``T$_3$H$_3$T$_3$H$_2$T$_3$H$_3$T$_3$'', and ``T$_{12}$H$_8$'' sequences listed, respectively, as the last sequence in Fig.~S6, the sequence in Fig.~5, and the ``micelles'' sequence in Fig.~6 in ref.~\citen{Statt2020}.
 As mentioned above, since we use leucine and serine, respectively, for the hydrophobic and polar residues in the present study, we refer to these three sequences as LS1, LS2, and LS3 (Fig.~8a).
-The hydrophobic and polar residues are more evenly distributed in LS1 and LS2 than in the diblock arrangement of LS3.
-Statt et al. essentially use a standard hydrophobic-polar (HP) potential\cite{lau1989} whereby only hydrophobic-hydrophobic interactions are favorable (governed by a LJ potential [Eq.~\eqref{eq:LJ} with negative contact energy and excluded volume], polar-polar and polar-hydrophobic interactions are repulsive because of excluded volume (governed by a WCA potential\cite{WCA}).
-Within this HP interaction scheme, the LLPS critical temperatures ($T_{\rm cr}=T_c$ in their notation) for the first and second sequences are, in model units, $T_{\rm cr}=0.808$ and $T_{\rm cr}=1.083$, whereas the third sequence apparently does not have a critical point (Table~S1 of ref.~\citen{Statt2020}).
-Since we will be applying the KH interaction scheme to the LS sequences, with ${\cal E}_{r_\alpha,r_\beta}=-0.771,0$, and $-0.304$, respectively, for $(r_\alpha,r_\beta)=$ (leucine, leucine), (serine, serine), (leucine, serine), instead of the HP potential, LLPS behaviors of our LS sequences are expected to exhibit a similar but not identical trend to their corresponding HP-like sequences.
+For computational efficiency, we opted to use these short LS sequences without electrostatic interactions instead of the Ddx4 IDR sequences that are more than ten times longer for the first test of our FTS formulation.
+FTS of longer sequences with more complex interactions entails technical issues with regard to equilibration that remains to be tackled.